Red River Region of the Porsche Club of Amreica

 Gord Luy and the late Erik Fossberg are the two founding members of the Porsche Club of Manitoba.
 Erik was Vice-President of the Porsche Club of Manitoba and later the Red River Region PCA.
 Erik emigrated from Oslo, Norway in 1963.
 This gave him his first opportunity to develop an affinity for Porsche automobiles.
 In the seventies Erik drove a 356, then later a 1969 911T.
 In 1993 Erik bought a immaculate 1975 911 cabriolet that you see here.
 Erik has also owned numerous other interesting cars over the years including a 1954 VW Beetle, 1957 Thunderbird, and a rare 1968 VW Beetle cabriolet.
 Erik passed away on November 8, 2005

 Throughout the years the Club has developed many activities for its members.
-Highly recognized events include the Bemidji trip and the Northwestern Ontario Run.
-Recreational outings are designed to get to know our province and strengthen the links among Porsche users in our club’s catchement are of Manitoba, northwest Ontario, and Minnesota, and to promote camaraderie among other members.
+Highly recognized events include the Bemidji trip and the Coffee and Cars.
+Recreational outings are designed to get to know our province and strengthen the links among Porsche users in our club’s catchement are of Manitoba, Northwestern Ontario, and Minnesota, and to promote camaraderie among other members.

 The club’s continues to provide its partners high quality services by generating events that satisfy without exception by respecting the tradition and prestige of the brand and Porsche products while interacting with related clubs and the community in a respectful and proactive manner.